-So, to give you a hand, we’ve put together a post with all the basics you need to know in order to read a map with a compass.
+So, to give you a hand, we’ve put together a post with all the basics you need to know for map reading with a compass.

 Why do I need a compass?

-Firstly, you might be wondering, why do I actually need to use a compass?
+Firstly, you might be wondering, why do I actually need to use a compass for map reading?
 Isn’t that what GPS on a mobile phone is for?
 Do people even do that in this day and age?

 Well, in answer to your questions, you do in fact need a compass when out walking.
 Should anything happen to your phone, such as the battery dying or a lack of signal, you would be left without any way of navigating accurately.